hawonjungo/LearnNode/README.md

 <br/>

 # About Nodejs Learning project.
+To be honest...
+This project was created in a short time.
+For a job description to prepare and learn, study that knowledge.
 A project created for learning NodeJS + Express + MongoDB(Mongoose) on F8(fullstack.edu.vn).
-Also understanding about the contructure with MVC and controling with CRUD.
+Understanding about the contructure with MVC and controling with CRUD.

 <br/>
 Time was running out so I couldn't do any extra work to upgrade UI.
 But one day will comeback to upgrade UX/UI, or bring this to my ReactJS Portfolio website( relifes.net).